privency/poc/vc-flow/README.md

 This was the first theoretical draft of the protocol.

-Since then, the protocol has been implemented and used within an MVP used by 200+ users.
+Since then, the protocol has been implemented and used within an MVP used by 200+ users, see "front", "back" and "shared" services of https://github.com/zkorum/zkorum/tree/main/services

 A more comprehensive explanation is available here: https://ssimeetup.org/zkorum-building-next-generation-eagora-powered-ssi-webinar-70-nicolas-gimenez/